Medically Reviewed by Dr P. E. Pancoast, MD

 The following symptoms characterize DTs:

-The brain releases these chemicals in larger quantities than usual, which triggers alcohol withdrawal symptoms.
-If the brain fails to readjust, it results in a dangerous change in how it regulates the body’s circulation and breathing, causing delirium tremens (DTs).
+The abrupt change results in hyperexcitability and overstimulation, leading to withdrawal symptoms.
+If the brain fails to readjust, it results in a dangerous change in how it regulates the body’s circulation and breathing, causing DTs.

-The general timeline for alcohol withdrawal symptoms is:
+The general timeline for alcohol withdrawal symptoms is as follows:

 During the first 6 to 12 hours, a person might experience: